UofSC-Fall-2022-Math-587-001/jekyll/_announcements/week-16.md

 date: 2022-12-02
 ---

-Remember that any revision are due by the end of Friday, December 2.
+Remember that any revisions are due by the end of Friday, December 2.

 As we have a final project in lieu of a final exam,